sdgis-edu-tud/fair-data-publication-groupb/README.md

 This paper explores the logic behind such weight assignment, arguing that the formulation of the research question should guide both the selection of indicators and the emphasis placed on them.

 ### 2.1.1 Research questions (MCDA):
-1. **Enriching biodiversity**- Which areas have a good base for implementing nature-based restoration solutions that nurture better biodiversity?
-2. **Promoting climate adaptation**- Which areas are most in need of interventions to promote climate adaptation?
-3. **Improving quality of life**- Which areas are most suitable for neighborhood-oriented interventions that improve the quality of life of local residents?
+Which areas which are most in need of intervention through integrated interventions that enhance biodiversity, support climate adaptation, and improve neighborhood quality of life?

 ### 2.1.2 Research questions (Typology Construction):
-1. **Necessity for Restoration Intervention-** Which locations are in need of intervention?
-2. **Possibility for Restoration Intervention-** Which locations are ready for intervention?
+Which locations both need and are ready for restoration interventions to maximize impact and feasibility?

 ### 2.1.3 Envisioned uses of the dataset
-- ...
+The dataset will serve as a decision support tool for future restoration and planning interventions along the river in Poznań by identifying priority zones where stream restoration solutions can have the greatest impact.

 ## 2.2 Methods for processing the data
 **Deciding the Spatial Unit of Analysis: Why Hexagon Grid and What are the Parameters?**